Generic Name: clozapine (KLOE za peen)

 Clozaril is also used to reduce the risk of suicidal behavior in people with schizophrenia or similar disorders.

-Clozaril is not approved for use in psychotic conditions related to dementia.
-This medicine may increase the risk of death in older adults with dementia-related conditions.
+Clozaril is not approved for use in older adults with dementia-related psychosis.

 Before taking this medicine

 Clozaril may increase the risk of death in older adults with dementia-related psychosis and is not approved for this use.

 You should not take Clozaril if you are allergic to clozapine.

 To make sure Clozaril is safe for you, tell your doctor if you have ever had:

 long QT syndrome (in you or a family member);